CDAGaming/CraftPresence-Wow-Edition/README.md

 ### Icon Requesting
 Not seeing an Icon you like or have a suggestion for an Icon to add/modify on the Default Client ID?

-If so, you can make a request on my [Issue Tracker](https://gitlab.com/CDAGaming/CraftPresence/issues/), so long as the following requirements are met:
+If so, you can make a request on my [Issue Tracker](https://gitlab.com/CDAGaming/CraftPresence/issues/), with the following requirements:

 *   If adding an Icon from a dimension, Specify the Mod's Link that the dimension derives from
     *   This is because specific Icon IDs must be used, which can be found by the mod or from checking your Logs/Chat after entering the dimension as CraftPresence will tell you the ID expected